pepper0707/Tangible-Games/Development Portfolio/07 - Evaluation/README.md

 Our game is rather physically demanding making it not ideal for people with certain disabilities, further removing physical resistance with a higher quality bearing might alleviate this issue.

 ## Statement of attribution
+- Chloe and Alex: Helped write evaluation and consider accessibility concerns
+- Whole team: Helped with Evaluation